 My favorite way to use this pesto is with pasta, especially nettle pasta or the easy-to-make pasta shape called gnocchi ricci.
 It’s also good spread on toast, or with white meats like chicken or pheasant, or with firm fish such as sturgeon, swordfish or tuna.
 Play around with it. you’ll find what suits you best.

 Store any unused pesto in the fridge, topped with some olive oil to keep the air out.
+It’ll keep this way for a week or so.

 Any green onion, wild or cultivated, works with this recipe.
 I've done it with ramp leaves as well as the leaves from Sierra Nevada wild onions, chives, garden-variety scallions and whole three-cornered leeks.
 If you don't like pine nuts, pecans, walnuts and almonds are fine, too.
 If you've never toasted nuts before, put them in a steel pan over medium-high heat.
 Shake the pan frequently so you don't burn the nuts; pine nuts are especially persnickety this way.
 Pour the nuts out of the hot pan when they get a little brown on the edges.